The Treaty of Lisbon

 1. The European Parliament

-Parliament’s legislative powers have been increased through the ‘ordinary legislative procedure’, which replaces the former codecision procedure.
-This procedure now applies to more than 40 new policy areas, raising the total number to 85.
+Parliament’s legislative powers have been increased, as the scope of the former codecision procedure, now renamed ‘ordinary legislative procedure’, was significantly enlarged.
+It now applies to more than 40 new policy areas, raising the total number to 85.
 The assent procedure continues to exist as ‘consent’, and the consultation procedure remains unchanged.
 The new budgetary procedure creates full parity between Parliament and the Council for approval of the annual budget.
 The multiannual financial framework has to be agreed by Parliament.

 Parliament now elects the President of the Commission by a majority of its members on a proposal from the European Council, which is obliged to select a candidate by qualified majority, taking into account the outcome of the European elections.
+That is, in this case, according to Article 238 (2) TFEU, the qualified majority refers to at least 72% of Member States representing at least 65% of the EU population.
 Parliament continues to approve the Commission as a college.

 2. The European Council

-The Treaty of Lisbon formally recognises the European Council as an EU institution, responsible for providing the Union with the ‘impetus necessary for its development’ and for defining its ‘general political directions and priorities’.
+The Treaty of Lisbon formally recognises the European Council as an EU institution, responsible for providing the Union with the ‘impetus necessary for its development’ and for establishing its ‘general political directions and priorities’.
 The European Council has no legislative functions.
 A long-term presidency replaces the previous system of six-month rotation.
-The President is elected by a qualified majority of the European Council for a renewable term of 30 months.
+A qualified majority of the European Council elects the President for a once-renewable term of 30 months (two and a half years).
 This should improve the continuity and coherence of the European Council’s work.
 The President also represents the Union externally, without prejudice to the duties of the High Representative of the Union for Foreign Affairs and Security Policy (see below).

 3. The Vice-President of the Commission / High Representative of the Union for Foreign Affairs and Security Policy (VP / HR)

-The VP / HR is appointed by a qualified majority of the European Council with the agreement of the President of the Commission and is responsible for the EU’s common foreign and security policy, with the right to put forward proposals.
+The VP / HR is appointed by a qualified majority of the European Council with the agreement of the President of the Commission and is responsible for the EU’s CFSP, and has the right to put forward proposals.
 Besides chairing the Foreign Affairs Council, the VP / HR also has the role of Vice-President of the Commission.
 The VP / HR is assisted by the European External Action Service, which comprises staff from the Council, the Commission and national diplomatic services.

 4. The Council